Cancer Patient Stories

 “Dr. Jain and the cancer center’s support staff did a wonderful job minimizing my anxiety and fear, while also reinforcing the hope of a positive outcome.
 Everyone did their best to accommodate my needs and make the challenge of chemotherapy winnable.
 With their help and the support from my wife, family and our community, I am excited to say that I'm now free of cancer," said Jody.

-Looking forward to his bright future, Jody plans to continue working at his veterinary practice, spending time with his wife and two daughters and welcoming a new grandchild next spring.
+Looking forward to his bright future, Jody plans to continue working at his veterinary practice, spending time with his wife, two daughters and grandchild.

 In his spare time he enjoys biking, kayaking, traveling, playing the violin for his church and fiddle in a bluegrass band.